-In Greece there are 118 commercial farms producing chicken sold for use as backyard.
-53 of them are planned to be sampled.
+In Greece there are 118 commercial farms producing mainly chicken in order to sell them for use as backyard.
+A number of 53 farms is planned to be sampled.

 Analytical presentation of the sampling plan concerning gallus gallus categories mentioned above is laid down in tables 1, 2, 3, 4, and 5 of Annex I.